Saweetie Wears Blazer Jacket & Chaps In All-Green Ensemble For New York Fashion Week

 “Love this look,” one user wrote, adding an eye-heart face emoji.

-“GIRL GIVE US A MINUTE TO BREATHEEEE IM STILL NOT OVER THE LAST POST,” another shared passionately in capital letters.
+“GIRL GIVE US A MINUTE TO BREATHEEEE IM STILL NOT OVER THE LAST POST,” another admirer shared passionately in capital letters.

 “You’re just everything,” a third fan remarked.

-“Sis why you always killing these lookssss?!” a fourth admirer commented.
+“Sis why you always killing these lookssss?!” a fourth person commented.